bram209/typed-react-router/README.md

 ## FAQ

-### What if I want to use relative routes?
+### What if I want to use relative paths in my route objects?
+This library supports both relative and absolute paths in the route definition

+### What if I want to make relative links?
-Like explained in the `Principles` section above, `typed-react-router` is meant to be used with explicit full route paths.
+Like explained in the `Principles` section above, `typed-react-router` is meant to be used with links to explicit full route paths.

 This means that the following code (taken from the `Route objects` react-router example):
 ```typescript